Non germane objector campaign

 The campaign occurs to some degree each year, as the form to request NGO status can only be filed in June of each year.
 Additionally, the request must be filed again every year.

+Process

+By electing to transition to NGO status State of California employees are objecting to pay union dues for non-germane expenditures.
+However, these employees are still entitled to some union representation and union benefits.
+NGOs cannot have a voice in the direction of their union, they cannot elect union leaders or vote to accept or reject the results of contract negotiations.

 History

 In 2008, Ken Hamidi ran for president of Service Employees International Union (SEIU) Local 1000 where he finished third.
 After his defeat in 2008, Hamidi started a campaign to challenge the SEIU 1000's annual financial audits.
 Hamidi and other formal "challengers" argue that the union's audit, done by an independent firm, is incorrect and that the percentage of non-germane spending is actually higher.
 In 2009, Hamidi formed his own union which is known as the California Professional Public Employees Association (CPPEA).